Commercial Auto Insurance: What to Ask Before Buying

 Yes, personal use is covered for a business-owned vehicle under your commercial auto policy.
 However, if you are using your personal vehicle for business purposes, you will need either enough liability coverage under your personal auto policy or the necessary commercial auto insurance for your personal vehicle.

-How much coverage does my business need?
+How much commercial auto coverage does my business need?

 Insurers typically recommend a business liability coverage minimum of $500,000 and a limit of $1,000,000.
 If you already have a business umbrella policy, it would provide protection for owned, hired, and non-owned autos if the umbrella policy stipulates the auto liability policy as an underlying policy.

-How can I lower my premium?
+How can I lower my commercial auto premium?

 There are several ways to reduce premiums, including hiring qualified drivers with good driving records, opting for higher deductibles, and installing safety devices such as car alarms, a GPS system, and airbags.
 Using electronic fund transfer as a mode of payment may also provide savings on administration fees.